-Clardy, a Democrat, was the representative for Kentucky's 2nd congressional district as a Democrat.
+Clardy was the representative for Kentucky’s 2nd congressional district as a Democrat.
 He served from 1895 to 1899.

 From Dec 1895 to Mar 1899, Clardy missed 42 of 345 roll call votes, which is 12.2%.
 This is better than the median of 34.5% among the lifetime records of representatives serving in Mar 1899.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1896-Mar 1897||62||2||3.2%||0th|